jpasquet/Photoz/README.md

 cd photoz

 ```
 As the CNN weights exceed GitHub's regular 100MB filesize limit, you may download the pretrained_model data [from here](https://drive.google.com/drive/folders/19QjIaJcbe7btlUDTHUWxC64-aEQk4r9Q).
-You have to unzip the repository (unzip pretrained_model.zip) and move it to the photoz repository.
+The pretrained_model repository has to be unzipped (unzip pretrained_model.zip) and move to the photoz repository.

 **Running the code**
 ```